Frequently Asked Questions

 How many teams can my school enter?

-If your school is single-form entry, choose one team from your school to go through to the cluster judging stage for our judge to visit.
+If your school is single-form entry, choose one team from your school to go through to the cluster judging stage, when we will invite your team to present their work to our team of trained judges.
 If you are two-form entry, choose two teams, and so on.
+If only part of your school carried out an investigation (e.g. only KS2 classes), then we would expect one team to be entered per approximately seven classes or 270 pupils that participated, to keep it fair for all schools.

 How do we tell you about our children’s investigations?